 Virtual card card numbers provide an extra layer of security on top of any efforts an online retailer may have taken to protect your information, says Yair Levy, professor of information systems and cyber security at Nova Southeastern University in Fort Lauderdale, Fla.
 “It’s like an onion.
 You cut it across and you see all the layers of security.
 The idea is to try to protect your crown jewel in the middle.”
 In this case, the crown jewel would be your financial account information.

 The notion of keeping card numbers out of online transactions has been getting a lot of attention lately.
 For example, the new Apple Card has no numbers displayed on the front or back of the card for thieves to get their hands on.

 Virtual card numbers can also offer peace of mind, says Steve Shivers, co-founder and CEO of doxo, a web and mobile bill pay service based in Seattle.
 If you’re buying from a small vendor you know little about, a virtual number can ease your anxiety since you’re limiting the amount of card information the vendor gets, Shivers suggests.
-Even mainstream commerce brands that you may know and trust experience breaches, as evidenced by such high-profile victims as Target, Marriott, Equifax and Capital One.
+Even mainstream commerce brands that you may know and trust experience breaches, as evidenced by such high-profile victims as Target, Marriott, and Equifax.

 Issuers that offer virtual card numbers